nulib-oer/calculus/README.md

-# OER Calculus Project
+# Calculus OER Project

 **By Aaron Greicius and Sean McAfee**

-This repository contains the source files for OER calculus texts.
+This repository contains the source files for an OER textbook on Single-variable calculus.
 The source files are written for processing by [PreTeXt](https://pretextbook.org/).
 PreTeXt is included in this repository as a [git submodule](https://www.atlassian.com/git/tutorials/git-submodule).

 ## Getting Started